-Emily Daum has completed three seasons as head coach of the Trinity Tigers men’s and women’s cross country teams.
+Emily Daum is in her fourth season as head coach of the Trinity Tigers men’s and women’s cross country teams.
 She also serves as an assistant coach of Trinity’s track & field teams, focusing on distance runners.

 The Tigers sent three runners - two men and one woman - to the 2015 NCAA Division III Cross Country Championships.
 Trinity's men placed third at the NCAA South/Southeast Regional, and the women came in fourth.

 The United States Track & Field and Cross Country Coaches Association (USTFCCCA) designated the Tiger squads as All-Academic Teams.